 Incorrect.
 Registries store images; containerd runs them.

-BA networking plugin for containers
+BA networking plugin for containers that implements the CNI specification

 Incorrect. containerd doesn't handle networking.